 Try to get a good air conditioner, maybe 1 or 1.5 horsepower, to give your home office a comfortable ambiance.
 An AC’s cost ranges from 100k to 150,000, which doesn’t seem too much for the comfort you will enjoy.
 Plus, it is your home; you get to enjoy it for your everyday actives, down to when you go to bed.

 Meanwhile, if you are just starting out and are terribly on a low budget, it is okay if you settle for either a ceiling fan or standing fan, depending on how you like it.
 If you are going for a ceiling fan, try and go for the giant ones.
-I think they cost just N5,000 or so.
+They should cost just N5,000 or so.
 Meanwhile, if you are going for the standing fan, I don’t think the size really matters.
 Another room conditional you can get a trial is the home cooler Fan and the likes.

 Get a generator set

 I hate to say this, but it is hard to enjoy a good life in Nigeria without having a generator.
 This saddens me because I am not a fan of generators at all.
 I am an “anti-generator” person.
 If you are fortunate to have a good and stable power supply in your environment, then this might not be your headache.

 However, if you happen to reside in an area with an epileptic power supply, just like most places in the county, then getting a good generator set might be a must for you.
 Well, not a must!
 Just a reasonable consideration.

 If you use AC, you will need to consider this when choosing the type of generator you will buy.
 A generator of 25 Kw should power your home office space AC.
 And if you do not use AC, you should go for the medium size except you have a large house to power or another essential home electrical equipment.

 Subscribe to our YouTube channel to participate in webinars that feature successful Nigerian freelancers sharing their success tips for free

 The remaining 5 are not of extreme importance, but they will help.